Nexmo/nexmo-developer/README.md

 ## Working with submodules

-Some of the contents of NDP are brought in via git submodules, such as the Open API Specification (OAS) documents.
+Some of the contents of NDP are brought in via git submodules, such as the OpenAPI Specification (OAS) documents.
 A submodule is a separate repository used within the main repository (in this case NDP) as a dependency.
 The main repository holds information about the location of the remote repository and **which commit to reference**.
 So to make a change within a submodule, you need to commit to the submodule and the main repository and crucially remember to push both sets of changes to GitHub.

 Here are some tips for working with submodules: